 - Combustion tests and comparative classification of the combustion properties

-- Investigation of catalyst technology for combustion integration
+- Investigation of catalyst technology

 - Catalyst investigations on the test bed and in practice with regard to efficiency and emissions